5 Reasons an Income Property Is a Great Investment

 When you decide to invest in an income property, you become your own boss.
-You choose what property to invest in, what tenant you will rent to, how much you will charge in rent and how you will manage and maintain the property as a whole.
+You choose what property to invest in, what tenant you will rent to, how much you will charge in rent and how you will manage and maintain the property.

-Leverage, in layman’s terms, means you invest a relatively small amount of your own money, and borrow the rest, often four to twenty times more, from a lender.
+One of the most unique things about investing in real estate is that you can buy it using a small amount of your own money, while borrowing the rest, often four to twenty times more, from a lender.
+This is called leverage.
 If you purchase a property using significantly more debt than equity, the investment is said to be “highly leveraged.”

 Year 0: $100,000